phrobo/phong/README.md

     allowed-users=apache
     allowed-groups=www-dev,apache,wheel
     run-as-user=phong
+    run-as-group=phong

 The only required option in an alias' configuration is run-as-user.
 By default, allowed-users and allowed-groups is blank and nobody is permitted to run the command. run-as-user specifies the login name or UID to run the command as.
 Allowed-users and allowed-groups are comma-separated lists of login/group names or UIDs that are permitted to run a given alias.
+If run-as-group is not specified, it defaults to the primary group for the login specified in run-as-user.

 For convienence, a helpful setuid wrapper is provided as phong-su.
 It defaults to running /usr/bin/phong.py, and may only be changed at compile time. setup.py